 The fresh herbs, lemon juice, and spices pair perfectly with the crab.
 They are fresh, and light tasting.
-I use Primal Palate's New Bae Seasoning which I love because it's low FODMAP (this is not sponsored in any way by them- I bought it with my own money).
-If you use a different bay seasoning just check for clean ingredients.
+I use Primal Palate's New Bae Seasoning which I love because it's low FODMAP.
+You can definitely use another sea food seasoning that you love.

 The mixture is easy to make- my 2 year old helped dump and mix everything so I know it’s simple.
 It can even be made a day ahead and refrigerated until needed.
 I did that since I wanted the cakes fresh, but wanted the work done when I had time.
 And it really only takes about 5 minutes of prep time with the chopping and squeezing- so quick!

-You will love these crab cakes because they are fast and so flavorful!
+You will love these paleo crab cake waffles because they are fast and so flavorful!
 They make a great lunch or dinner and would be perfect for summer when you don't want to turn on the oven.
 Here are the other seafood waffles I've made:

 Paleo Whole30 Crab Cake Waffles